MyTooliT/ICOc/ReadMe.md

 └──────────────────────────────┘
 ```

 shows that currently one STH was detected.
+The

-The Bluetooth MAC address of the STH is `08:6b:d7:01:de:81`, while its advertisement name is “Blubb”.
-The last value after the `@` character shows the current received signal strength indication (RSSI).
+- Bluetooth MAC address of the STH is `08:6b:d7:01:de:81`, while its
+- advertisement name is “Blubb”.

+The last value “-44” is the current [received signal strength indication (RSSI)](https://en.wikipedia.org/wiki/Received_signal_strength_indication).
 To exit the program use the key <kbd>q</kbd>.

 ### Reading Acceleration Data